onderonur/onurl/README.md

 ## 🚀 Build

-First, we need to set a MongoDB connection string for `DATABASE_URL` in `.env.production`.
+First, we need to set a PostgreSQL connection string for `POSTGRES_URL` in `.env.production`.

 After that, we need to run the below command first to create a production build: